MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 # Deployment Playbook for Dynamics 365 Guides

 ## Architecture
-Dynamics 365 Guides is built on the [Common Data Service infrastructure](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro), which provides end-to-end control over your deployment from server-side to client-side.
+Dynamics 365 Guides is built on the Microsoft [Dataverse infrastructure](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro), which provides end-to-end control over your deployment from server-side to client-side.
 A clear understanding of the Dynamics 365 Guides architecture will help you plan your deployment and manage updates.

 The following diagram shows the overall architecture:

 ![Diagram showing the Dynamics 365 Guides architecture](media/dynamics-365-guides-architecture.PNG "Diagram showing the Dynamics 365 Guides architecture")

 Dynamics 365 Guides includes two client-side applications: the PC app (a Universal Windows Platform app), and the HoloLens app.
-Server-side data is stored in the
+Server-side data is stored in
-Common Data Service within your customer tenant.
+Dataverse within your customer tenant.

 - A **tenant** is a representation of an organization.
 It’s a dedicated instance of Azure Active Directory that an organization or app developer receives when the organization or app developer creates a relationship with Microsoft (like signing up for Azure, Microsoft Intune, or Microsoft 365).

-- A **Common Data Service environment** is a segmented database that securely stores and manages data that’s used by business applications like Dynamics 365 Guides.
+- A **Dataverse environment** is a segmented database that securely stores and manages data that’s used by business applications like Dynamics 365 Guides.
-Data in the Common Data Service is stored in a set of entities.
-An **entity** is a set of records used to store data, similar to how a table stores data in a database.
-Dynamics 365 Guides uses a [custom set of Common Data Service entities to store data](https://docs.microsoft.com/dynamics365/mixed-reality/guides/developer-entity-reference).
+Data in Dataverse is stored in a set of tables similar to how a table stores data in a database.
+Dynamics 365 Guides uses a [custom set of Dataverse tables to store data](https://docs.microsoft.com/dynamics365/mixed-reality/guides/developer-entity-reference).

     > [!NOTE]
-    > You’ll often see the terms “environment”, “instance”, and “organization” used interchangeably to refer to a Common Data Service environment.
+    > You’ll often see the terms “environment”, “instance”, and “organization” used interchangeably to refer to a Dataverse environment.
 They all mean the same thing.

-- The **Common Data Service solution** refers to the database tables installed in your Common Data Service environment where your Dynamics 365 Guides data is stored.
+- The **Dataverse solution** refers to the database tables installed in your Dataverse environment where your Dynamics 365 Guides data is stored.
 When the Dynamics 365 Guides team updates the PC and HoloLens apps, they also update the solution.
 It’s important to [make sure that the PC and HoloLens apps that you’re using are compatible with the solution]().

 ## Test vs. production instances

-A basic Dynamics 365 Guides deployment should consist of at least two Common Data Service environments within your tenant: a test environment and a production environment.
+A basic Dynamics 365 Guides deployment should consist of at least two Dataverse environments within your tenant: a test environment and a production environment.

 You can use the test environment to validate any major updates before pushing them to your production environment, where Dynamics 365 Guides is being used by your end users.

 ![Diagram showing test vs production instances](media/test-production-instances.png "Diagram showing test vs production instances")

 > [!NOTE]
 > "Production environment” in this case refers generally to the environment that your users access to do their daily work.
-This is not the same as the Common Data Service “Production environment” that you select [when installing the Dynamics 365 Guides Common Data Service solution](setup-step-two.md#compatibility-between-solution-and-apps).
+This is not the same as the Dataverse “Production environment” that you select [when installing the Dynamics 365 Guides Dataverse solution](setup-step-two.md#compatibility-between-solution-and-apps).

-Your Dynamics 365 Guides license allows you to access as many Common Data Service instances as needed within your tenant.
+Your Dynamics 365 Guides license allows you to access as many Dataverse instances as needed within your tenant.

 ## Storage capacity

-You need at least 1 GB of database capacity to install the Guides Common Data Service solution.
+You need at least 1 GB of database capacity to install the Guides Dataverse solution.
 [Learn how to check available capacity](https://docs.microsoft.com/power-platform/admin/capacity-storage#verifying-your-new-storage-model).
 As you add more content to your guides, you’ll need to monitor your database capacity.

-## Updating the Dynamics 365 Guides apps and the Common Data Service solution
+## Updating the Dynamics 365 Guides apps and the Dataverse solution

 The Dynamics 365 Guides team updates the product on a monthly basis.
 Ensuring that you have a good workflow for getting the updates is key to preventing downtime while continuing to get the most advanced and stable releases.